 The amount you can get as part of your credit is determined by factors like your income and the number of children in your family.

 Thankfully, it’s relatively easy to understand because you can deduct a maximum of $3,000 for expenses if you have one child and $6,000 for more than one child.

-The higher your income the lower your credit.
-Unlike other credits, though, there’s no upper income limit.
-Therefore, you can always claim at least some of the credit, no matter how high your income is.
+The higher your income, the lower your credit.
+Unlike other credits, though, there’s no upper-income limit.
+Therefore, you can claim the tax credit, no matter how high your income is.